In today’s Marijuana Market Update, I:

 The index tracks cannabis companies with market caps over $10 million.

-According to my latest scan, 223 companies meet the criteria of market capitalization and listing on either a major U.S. exchange or over the counter.
+Right now, 225 companies meet the criteria of market capitalization and being listed on either a major U.S. exchange or over the counter.
+I’ll reconstitute the list periodically.

 This index gives you, a cannabis investor, a different look at how the broader cannabis market is performing from one day to the next.

-I will update this index and let you know its performance every week.
+I will update this index and let you know its performance every week here in the Marijuana Market Update.

 - Interviews with cannabis insiders.